cosai-oasis/oasis-open-project/TSC-WS-GOVERNANCE.md

 All technical and standards-related work of each workstream is maintained publicly in the Github repositories of the individual workstreams.

-Anyone can get involved and start contributing by requesting to join a WS mailing list, attending WS meetings, submitting an issue or a PR to a repository, or by participating in other official project tools.
+Anyone can get involved and start contributing by requesting to join a WS mailing list, attending WS meetings, submitting an issue or a PR to a repository, or by participating in other official project tool.

 In general, a **CoSAI Contributor** is expected to:
 * Be knowledgeable in one or more fields related to the project